findyy99/ThinkPad-T450S-Hackintosh-macOS-Big-Sur/README-E.md

 - Sound card: use layout-id 32, if not suitable, you can replace it by yourself.
 - Touchpad: powered by `VoodooSMBus` and `VoodooRMI`, silky and smooth, can be temporarily disabled by `PrtSc`.
 - USB: works good.
-- Little red dot: works good.
+- Little red dot and threes key(I don't know how to call them): works good.

 ### Places not working
 - VGA